gappy401/Deep-IIoT-Anomaly-Detection-In-Time-Series-Data/README.md

 ### 3.2 Model Architecture

-In our federated learning system, we employ a consistent architectural framework across different models, including SV, GRU, SAE, CNN, LSTM, and their combinations, to address the challenges of anomaly detection in industrial IoT settings.
+In my federated learning system, we employ a consistent architectural framework across different models, including SV, GRU, SAE, CNN, LSTM, and their combinations, to address the challenges of anomaly detection in industrial IoT settings.
 The architecture is designed to optimize communication and computation, particularly in scenarios involving edge devices with limited resources.
 Here’s a detailed overview of the architecture:

 #### 1. Federated Learning Framework

-Our system includes a **cloud aggregator** and **edge devices** working collaboratively:
+My system includes a **cloud aggregator** and **edge devices** working collaboratively:

 - **Cloud Aggregator:** This is a robust server with substantial computing power and resources.
 It serves two primary functions:
   - **Global Model Initialization:** The cloud aggregator initializes the global model and distributes it to all edge devices.